Verification types

 |---|---|

-in_progress | The agent is actively verifying |
+in-progress | The agent is actively running this cycle |

-passed | All evidence checks passed |
+pass | All evidence checks passed |

-failed | One or more checks failed |
+fail | One or more checks failed |

 Retry behavior